pcompassion/open-investing-doc/content/math/2023-10-20-2-perspective.md

 \\[ \Delta H = |H\_A - H\_B| \\]
 This difference, \\( \Delta H \\), signifies the relative difference in uncertainty between the assessments of the two parties regarding statement \\( S \\).

-eg, how one might measure riskness of an investment position differently from another
+eg, how one might measure riskness of an investment position differently from another (ie distribution is different)

 #### Difference in Expectation {#difference-in-expectation}

+It is the aggregate measurement of observable in a distribution.

+eg, what's one's expectation on return on an investment?

 #### the entire probability distribution {#the-entire-probability-distribution}